You Know You're Over 40 If You Use These Words

 If you're still using "fly" as an adjective for something cool or sexy, and you've noticed that every time you say it, people glance down at the zipper on your pants and say, "No, you're good," that's because fly hasn't been an adjective for cool or sexy since Jennifer Lopez was dancing on In Living Color.

 Are there still young urban professionals?
 Of course.
 There are still hippies and preppies, too.
 But these cultural acronyms have long since been out of circulation.
+And for more words you may not have realized stand for something else, Here Are What the Acronyms You Use Every Day Actually Stand For.

 Even if you're using the word ironically, as an imitation of a '60s Deadhead expressing approval, it's not going to translate the way you hoped.